whyrusleeping/hellabot/README.md

 ### Passwords

-For servers that require passwords in the initial registration, simple set the Password field of the IrcCon struct before calling Start on it.
+For servers that require passwords in the initial registration, simply set the Password field of the IrcCon struct before calling its Start method.

 ### Debugging

 The hbot package has a global variable called Verbosity, it controls hellabots internal logging levels.
-Currently it is unfinished, but setting it to 5 will enable all current logs, including incoming and outgoing messages.
+There are six levels of logging at the time of writing, not all are currently used.

+	// For error conditions
+	LError
+	LWarning

+	// For tracing code paths
+	LTrace

+	// For providing extra info about hellabots state LInfo
+	LNotice

+	// For logging every little detail that happens LNoise

 ### Why?